mehulpatil17/STT-AI/README.md

 ---

-## What You'll Learn
+## What I'll Learn

-By the end of this course, you will be able to:
+By the end of this course, I will be able to:

 | Module | Skills |
 |--------|--------|